 It can often effect us in a very sudden way and it can be overwhelming.
-Self doubt can cause us to abandon our goals, because somebody may believe those goals to be unattainable, it also leads to confusion and indecision.
+Self doubt can cause us to abandon our goals because somebody may believe those goals to be unattainable.
+Self doubt can also lead to confusion and indecision.

 When self doubt hits us it will be a very obvious change in your mind.
 You may start to say things to yourself such as, “I can’t do this”, “I doubt it’s possible, “or I am not up to the challenge”.
 If the self doubt is a sudden change it was probably triggered by something recently.
 Maybe it was a mistake, error of judgement or you received criticism about something.